Last updated: Feb-19-2024

 - Whether the Media Library Extension works with a specific app depends on the hosting website.
 If you encounter a website that prevents the extension from working, please contact our support.

 Before you install the extension, make sure you have a Cloudinary account.
-You can start by signing up for a free plan.
+You can start by signing up for a Free plan.
 When your requirements grow, you can upgrade to a plan that best fits your needs.

-Once you have your Cloudinary account, download and install the extension from the Chrome Extension Marketplace and pin the Media Library extension icon to your Chrome extension toolbar.
+Once you have your Cloudinary account, download and install the extension from the Chrome Extension Marketplace and pin the Media Library Extension icon to your Chrome extension toolbar.

-- You must enter your Cloudinary credentials.
+- You must enter your product environment credentials.

 - You can optionally specify a folder that the Media Library will open when you launch the Media Library Extension.

 - You can optionally implement some of Cloudinary's powerful media enhancements to optimize or edit all the images and videos you import using the Media Library Extension.

 If your needs change, you can always go back and update your setup.

 To set up or update the Media Library Extension settings: